streamlit/streamlit/docs/tutorial/tutorial1_first_steps.md

 Now you should have a basic idea of how to use Streamlit in your own scripts: just `import streamlit as st` and experiment away from there!
 A good way to start is by copy/pasting code snippets straight from the Streamlit documentation.
-Just run `streamlit help` on a terminal to get to the docs, or click the *Documentation* item in Streamlit's top-right menu.
+Just run `streamlit docs` on a terminal to get to the docs, or click the *Documentation* item in Streamlit's top-right menu.

 **Next up,** we'll run through a more concrete example of how you could use